zouyajing/FLVIS/README.md

   sudo make install
   ```

-f.
-Modify the file names of the saved models in `FLVIS/src/backend/vo_loopclosing.cpp`.
+1.f Modify the file names of the saved models in `FLVIS/src/backend/vo_loopclosing.cpp`.
 In Lines 198, 264,285, and 956, replace `rick` with `your user name`, i.e. `lee`

-g.
-Build the package
+1.g Build the package
 ```
 cd ~/cat_ws
 catkin_make -j